DETAILED ACTION

 Pursuant to 2019 Revised Patent Subject Matter Eligibility Guidance, in order to determine whether a claim is directed to an abstract idea, under Step 2A, we first (1) determine whether the claims recite limitations, individually or in combination, that fall within the enumerated subject matter groupings of abstract ideas (mathematical concepts, certain methods of organizing human activity, or mental processes), and (2) determine whether any additional elements beyond the recited abstract idea, individually and as an ordered combination, integrate the judicial exception into a practical application.
 84 Fed.
 Reg.
 52, 54-55.
 Next, if a claim (1) recites an abstract idea and (2) does not integrate that exception into a practical application, in order to determine whether the claim recites an “inventive concept,” under Step 2B, we then determine whether any of the additional elements beyond the recited abstract idea, individually and in combination, are significantly more than the abstract idea itself.
 84 Fed.
 Reg.
 56.

-With respect to Applicant’s assertion that the technical problem when the delayed state is detected and a measure is implemented is an excessive load on a server involved with calculating and implementing of a measure to avoid production delays and the concrete constraints on when the calculation occurs, what data is processed, and how the result is used reflect an improvement in the functioning of the computer-implemented simulation workflow for progress management, simply implementing an abstract idea with generic computer components does make the claims addressing a technical problem nor otherwise directed to an improvement in computers or other technology.
+Simply implementing an abstract idea with generic computer components does make the claims addressing a technical problem nor otherwise directed to an improvement in computers or other technology.
 The MPEP makes clear “an improvement in the abstract idea itself (e.g. a recited fundamental economic concept) is not an improvement in technology” and that “[m]ere automation of manual processes” is not an improvement in computer technology.
 See MPEP 2106.05(a).
-The limitations referred to by Applicant recite a mental process and certain method of organizing human activity despite any load on a server when performing these limitations on a server rather than performing the process mentally.
+The claim must include more than mere instructions to perform the method on a generic component or machinery to qualify as an improvement to an existing technology.
+Id.
+The limitations referred to by Applicant recite a mental process and certain method of organizing human activity despite any improved speed when performing these limitations on a computer rather than performing the process mentally.

 Moreover, as in the claims at issue in Electric Power Group, the present claims are not focused on a specific improvement in computers or any other technology, but instead on certain independently abstract ideas that simply invokes computers as tools to implement the abstract idea.
 Electric Power Group, LLC v.
 Alstom S.A., et al., No. 2015-1778, slip op. at 8 (Fed.
 Cir.
 Aug.
 1, 2016); MPEP 2106.05(a).

-Accordingly, the limitations and the alleged solution are directed to a mental process and certain method of organizing human activity.
+Accordingly, the limitations and the alleged solution recite a mental process and certain method of organizing human activity.

 Looking at these limitations as an ordered combination adds nothing additional that is sufficient to amount to significantly more than the recited abstract idea because they simply provide instructions to use a generic arrangement of generic computer components and recitations of generic computer structure that perform well-understood, routine, and conventional computer functions that are used to “apply” the recited abstract idea.
 Thus, the elements of the claims, considered both individually and as an ordered combination, are not sufficient to ensure that the claims as a whole amount to significantly more than the abstract idea itself.